CSpanias/SecHeaders/headers/referrer-policy/README.md

 # PoC

 This PoC demonstrates how, without a `Referrer-Policy`, full URLs (including query parameters) are leaked to external sites — while strict policies limit or remove that leakage.

-## No `Referrer-Policy` Header

 Start the server and confirm that the target header is not set:

 ```bash
 $ REFERRER=NONE node server.js